NREL/reVX/reVX/least_cost_xmission/README.md

 * Costs
   * `wet_costs` - Costs for wet areas, typically oceans and great lakes.
-  * `dry_costs` - This is not yet implemented.
-Dry costs must be calculated with the legacy method described below and saved in an H5 file.
+  * `dry_costs` - Costs for dry areas, computed using costs per pre-defined regions and multipliers that are applied based on slope and land-use categories.
+  * `landfall_cost` - Single cost value for landfall (offshore analysis only).
 * Friction and barriers
   * `friction_layers` - Friction areas that are less desirable for transmission routing.
   * `barrier_layers` - Barrier areas that should not have any transmission in the them.
 Transmission will route through barriers if there is no other possible route.